 Mr Lugo was impeached over his handling of deadly land clashes, sparking condemnation from regional neighbours.

-The 39-4 impeachment vote in the Senate followed clashes between farmers and police last week that left at least 17 people dead.'Return of dictatorship'
+The 39-4 impeachment vote in the Senate followed clashes between farmers and police last week that left at least 17 people dead.

 Mr Lugo appeared for an early morning television programme hosted by a state-funded public television channel.

 The "open microphone" programme had drawn a long line of people angry at the impeachment.